 By the time that any debt makes it to collections something has gone wrong.
 Many times there are a number of things that have gone awry in the sales and payment cycle.
 As a lawyer,…Read More

 Working capital is critical to every organization, and is especially critical to construction organizations.
 When it comes to managing or influencing a company’s working capital, CFOs and Construction Financial Managers (CFMs) rank “receivables performance” as the most important factor.
 Like it or not, the “performance” of accounts receivables typically comes down to collection practices, policies, and ambitions.
 These articles offer insights on collection tricks, traps, and concepts that are particularly relevant to the construction industry.

 Last week, I published an article titled: Are Your Mechanics Lien Rights The Best It Gets When Time To Collect A Debt?
 It was inspired by a quote from Texas construction attorney Joe Virene, who when reviewing personal guarantees and joint check agreements on his blog,…Read More

 George Hedley, a licensed business coach and author of The Business Success Blueprint For Contractors, recently published a very practical article about getting paid in the Independent Electrical Contractors’ Insights Magazine: How To Get Paid…Read More

-I find myself writing about policy a lot on Lien Blog.
+I find myself writing about policy a lot on Construction Finance Journal.
 Today’s discussion is about collections policy.
 Collections policy is the last moving part when it comes to credit policy.

 Overview of Collections Policy